 Be nice.
 Or else.

-Founder at Optimage Joined about 4 years ago
+Founder at Optimage Joined over 4 years ago

 Optimage is different on many levels.